snoyberg/keter/README.md

     - production
 host: www.yesodweb.com
 ssl: false # true would use https scheme for approot

+# Additional hosts your app will listen on, without affecting approot.
+extra-hosts:
+    - www1.yesodweb.com

+# Static file hosts.
+Keter handles the serving for you.
+static-hosts:
+    - host: static.yesodweb.com
+      root: ../static # relative to config file, just like the executable
 ```

 A sample Bash script for producing a Keter bundle is: